How to Get DEA Approval for the First Homeschool Application They've Ever Seen in Nunavut

 Who This Is For

-• Anyone who wants to avoid the revision cycle — submitting, getting rejected, revising, resubmitting, waiting for the next DEA meeting
+- Anyone who wants to reduce the revision cycle — submitting, receiving revision requests, revising, resubmitting, and waiting for the next DEA meeting

 Who This Is NOT For